-A good place for any eco-cleaning program to begin is by taking an inventory of the company’s current stock of cleaning materials.
+A good place for any eco-cleaning program to begin is by taking an inventory of the company’s current stock of cleaning products.
 This includes chemicals, paper products, cleaning equipment, and any item that may be related.
-Once this inventory is completed, your business will have a firmer grasp on their current cleaning practices and be in a position to identify what practices and materials pose environmental risks, and where to start looking for alternatives.
+Once this inventory is completed, your business will have a firmer grasp on their current cleaning practices and be in a position to identify what practices and materials pose environmental risks, and where to start looking for eco-friendly cleaning alternatives.

-Efficient Cleaning Equipment
+Eco-friendly Cleaning Equipment

 Regardless of the job at hand, eco-friendly cleaning equipment is equipment that is energy-efficient.
 Cleaning equipment design has been heading in this direction more and more and choosing the most eco-friendly and energy-efficient option means knowing how to match a piece of equipment to the job at hand.
 This involves three factors: appropriateness, effectiveness, and usability.